 Dinghy, beach cat or small sportboat: Small Boat Furlers mount on your boat’s headstay on a sportboat or the jib’s luff wire on a dinghy or beach catamaran.
-Most sportboats, such as our Ultimate 20, use a separate halyard and a jib that zips over the headstay.
+Most sportboats, such as my Ultimate 20, use a separate halyard and a jib that zips over the headstay.

 Trailer sailer: In general, we recommend furlers with a flexible extrusion, like Schaefer’s SnapFurl system, for a trailerable cruising style boat.
 This is not a hard and fast rule, as many owners of trailerable boats have rigid aluminum furlers like Harken’s MKIV Unit 0, designed for 22' to 30' boats.
 However, if you frequently raise and lower your mast, as many trailer-sailers often do, a flexible furler will be easier to store and less prone to damage.

 Bigger boat that’s stored in a slip: Larger sailboats have a wider range of choices because they operate with a bigger variety of headsails.
 The rest of this Advisor will help owners of bigger sailboats with this choice.

 The oldest and most common type, so-called structural furlers control your jib or genoa, and are installed over your boat’s headstay.
 Usually, a single furling line rolls the sail onto the headfoil extrusion mounted over the headstay wire.
 You can either furl your sail completely, or partially reef it to reduce area.